ericsink/SQLitePCL.raw/README.md

 The src directory contains most of the actual source code.
 In several cases, a code file is actually being compiled by more than one project.

+## Is this compatible with SQLCipher?

+Yes.
+But I want to make that use case painless, and I haven't decided how to do that yet.
+It's a slippery slope with no obvious place to stop.
+If I slide all the way to the bottom of the hill, I'll be providing platform assemblies that include SQLCipher.